Why Sandbox Matters

 | Settlement timing | Immediate (no batch delay). |

-| Provider fees | Optional but configurable to mirror prod. |
+| Provider fees | Optional simulation. |

-| Limits | Higher rate limits for testing; still respect 50 rps burst. |
+| Limits | Higher for testing, still finite. |

-| Card numbers | Non-PCI PANs mapped to test BINs. |
+| Card numbers | Non-PCI test PANs mapped to test BINs. |

-Exit Criteria Before Go-Live
+Exit Criteria

-- ✅ Webhook replay tested with
+- Replay tested with